dotnet/docs/docs/iot/tutorials/gpio-input.md

     - A [using declaration](../../csharp/whats-new/csharp-8.md#using-declarations) creates an instance of `GpioController`.
 The `using` declaration ensures the object is disposed and hardware resources are released properly.
     - GPIO pin 21 is opened with  `PinMode.InputPullUp`.
         - This opens the pin with a *PullUp* resistor engaged.
 In this mode, when the pin is connected to ground, it will return `PinValue.Low`.
 When the pin is disconnected from ground and the circuit is open, the pin returns `PinValue.High`.
     - The initial status is written to a console using a ternary expression.
 The pin's current state is read with `Read()`.
-If it's `PinValue.High`, it writes the `alert` string to the console.
-Otherwise, it writes the `ready` string.
+If it's `PinValue.High`, it writes the `Alert` string to the console.
+Otherwise, it writes the `Ready` string.
     - `RegisterCallbackForPinValueChangedEvent()` registers an anonymous callback function for both the `PinEventTypes.Rising` and `PinEventTypes.Falling` events on the pin.
 These events correspond to pin states of `PinValue.High` and `PinValue.Low`, respectively.
-    - The callback function delegates to a method called `OnPinEvent`. `OnPinEvent` uses another ternary expression that also writes the corresponding `alert` or `ready` strings.
+    - The callback function delegates to a method called `OnPinEvent`. `OnPinEvent` uses another ternary expression that also writes the corresponding `Alert` or `Ready` strings.
     - The main thread sleeps indefinitely while waiting for pin events.

 1. [!INCLUDE [tutorial-build](../includes/tutorial-build.md)]